The quantized walled Brauer algebra and mixed tensor space: Oriented tangles

 We fix the following notations: the vertices in the top row are denoted by $t_1,t_2,\ldots,t_m$, the vertices in the bottom row by $b_1,b_2,\ldots,b_m$.
 An \emph{oriented tangle} is a tangle such that each of its strands has a direction.
 Let $T$ be an oriented tangle.
 To $T$ we associate sequences $I=(I_1,\ldots,I_m)$ and $J=(J_1,\ldots,J_m)$ of symbols '$\downarrow$' and '$\uparrow$' by the following rules: \begin{enumerate} \item If there is a strand starting in $t_k$ then let $I_k=\downarrow$, if there is a strand ending in $t_k$, let $I_k=\uparrow$. \item If there is a strand starting in $b_k$ then let $J_k=\uparrow$, if there is a strand ending in $b_k$, let $J_k=\downarrow$. \end{enumerate}

-Observe that for a given oriented tangle the number of entries equal to $\downarrow$ in $I$ necessarily is the same as the number of entries in $J$ equal to $\downarrow$.
-We henceforth assume that the indices $I,J$ satisfy this condition and call $T$ an oriented tangle of \emph{type} $(I,J)$.
-We indicate multiple occurrences of one symbol next to each other by exponents.
+Observe that for a given oriented tangle the number of entries equal to $\downarrow$ in $I$ necessarily is the same as the number of entries in $J$ equal to $\downarrow$ (similarly for $\uparrow$).
+We henceforth assume that the indices $I,J$ satisfy this condition and call $T$ an oriented tangle of \emph{type} $(I,J)$ (see Figure~\ref{figure:oriented_tangle}).
+We indicate repeated occurrences of a symbol by exponents.